Updated July 13, 2023

 - On a gross basis, you can observe that due to such adjustments, the company has managed to increase its Pro-forma earnings from $ 32835 million to $ 47327 million even if its total revenue has been reduced by $ 45000 million.

 - Pro-forma earnings represent the normal scenario of company performance over the period.

-- Investors can look upon on the company in a better position.
+- Investors can look upon the company in a better position.

-- Pro-forma earnings can be used internally by the management for the sake of decision-making.
+- The management can use Pro-forma earnings internally for the sake of decision-making.